yahyazoom17/mcp-agent-google-adk/README.md

 For questions and support:
 - Create an issue on GitHub
 - Check the [Google ADK documentation](https://developers.google.com/adk)
-- Review MCP server documentation for specific toolset issues
+- Review the MCP server documentation for specific toolset issues

 ---

-Built with ❤️ using Google ADK and Model Context Protocol
+Built with ❤️ using Google ADK and Model Context Protocol (MCP)